hiveot/hub/README.md

 ## Project Status

-Status: The status of the Hub is alpha development (Jan 2024)
+Status: The status of the Hub is alpha development (Feb 2024)

-Completed core services
+Completed core services:

 * embedded messaging server for MQTT and Nats
 * authentication and authorization (core/auth)
 * directory service (core/directory)